List of locations in Pirates of the Caribbean: Port Royal

-Rum-runner's Isle
+Rumrunner's Isle

-Rum-runner's Isle is a small island where Jack Sparrow was left stranded prior to the events of The Curse of the Black Pearl.
+Rumrunner's Isle, also known as Black Sam's Spit or Rum Island, is a small deserted island that first appears in The Curse of the Black Pearl.

+While the island was never named onscreen, it was given several names behind the scenes or in other media.
+According to a post on Wordplay by Terry Rossio, they were asked to put a name to the "tiny sandy island" and named it for Sam, a huge Pirates fan who "works upstairs at Disney."
+According to Rossio, Sam was delighted, and then a year or so later, she sent this sweet e-mail: "Will you thank you guys for me?
+You have all made me something of an unknown immortal.
+In the new Monopoly game, there is a card about the marooning titled "Black Sam's Spit".
+I may just swoon."
+The name "Black Sam's Spit" was later used for the Pirates of the Caribbean Monopoly game.
+Jack Sparrow called the island "Rum Island" in the 2006 video game Pirates of the Caribbean: The Legend of Jack Sparrow.
+The name "Rumrunner's Isle" was mostly used other media, most notably Pirates of the Caribbean Online.
+In the non-canonical LEGO Pirates of the Caribbean: The Video Game, the island was called the "Smuggler's Den".
-Before the events of the first film, Barbossa leads a mutiny against Jack and strands him on this unnamed island.
-He leaves Jack a pistol holding a single shot; he could use this to commit suicide before starving to death.
-For many years, Barbossa assumes that Jack has died; he is surprised to learn of his survival during the events of the first film.
-Jack repeatedly claims that he used a raft made of sea turtles and his own back hair to escape the island.
-In reality, the island was a haven for rum-runners.
-Jack discovers their stash of liquor, lies on a beach drinking rum for three days, and barters passage off the isle when the bootleggers return.

-During The Curse of the Black Pearl, Barbossa captures Elizabeth Swann and Jack.
-Will Turner barters for their safety.
-Barbossa uses a loophole in their agreement to maroon Elizabeth and Jack on the same island.
-Elizabeth burns the stash of rum in order to create a signal fire, and they are rescued by James Norrington.
+Before the events of The Curse of the Black Pearl, Barbossa leads a mutiny against Jack and maroons him on the island, leaving his former captain a pistol holding a single shot to commit suicide before starving to death.
+For the next ten years, Barbossa assumes that Jack has died; he is surprised to learn of his survival during the events of the first film.
+According to a story Joshamee Gibbs told Will Turner, Jack used a raft made of sea turtles to escape the island, with Jack himself adding he used his own back hair as rope; a variation of this version appears in The Legend of Jack Sparrow video game.
+In reality, the island was a haven for rum-runners, which Jack discovers by lying on a beach drinking their stash of liquor for three days, and barters passage off the isle when the bootleggers return.
+Jack relays this version to Elizabeth Swann after Barbossa maroons them on that same island.
+Elizabeth burns the stash of rum in order to create a signal fire, much to Jack's anger, and they are rescued by James Norrington and the HMS Dauntless.

-A similar island appears in On Stranger Tides, though is unknown if it is the same island, it has black marks on the sand, likely ash, and some trees on the center of the island.

 The scenes on Rum-runner's Isle were filmed in Petit Tabac, one of five islands known as the Tobago Cays, in Saint Vincent and the Grenadines.